DevMountain/DevMtn-Node-Introduction/README.md

 var app = express();
 ```

 We now have an express application stored in `app`.
 If you were to `console.log` app you will see that it is a object full of properties and methods.
 The ones we are worried about are `.listen` and `.static`. `.listen` will allow us to determine what port our server should listen on and `.static` will allow us to server our html files on that port.
+Let's start by telling our server to listen on port `3000`.

 ```javascript
 var express = require('express');